faaabio1618/maps/Readme.md

 # Beautiful Maps

 This repository contains code to generate beautiful maps using Python.
-The maps are created using libraries such as Matplotlib, Geopandas, and Contextily.